A guide to visiting the Pantanal wetland, Brazil

 Madelaine Triebe

-Stretching across the Brazilian states of Mato Grosso and Mato Grosso do Sul (also spilling into Bolivia and Paraguay) the Pantanal is the world's largest inland wetland area.
+Stretching across the states of Mato Grosso and Mato Grosso do Sul (also spilling into Bolivia and Paraguay) the Pantanal in Brazil is the world's largest inland wetland area.
 While the Amazon gets more credit, the Pantanal's open spaces offer the best opportunities for spotting animals in their natural habitats in Brazil.
-Madelaine Triebe has the lowdown on everything you need to know about the country's top wildlife destination.
+Madelaine Tribe tells you everything you need to know about these South American wetlands.

 Which side should I visit: Mato Grosso or Mato Grosso do Sul?